ciortanmadalina/constrastive-noisy-label/README.md

 # A Framework using Contrastive Learning for Classification with Noisy Labels

-This repository contains the pytorch implementation of the paper "A Framework using Contrastive Learning for Classification with Noisy Labels".
+This repository contains the pytorch implementation of the paper "A Framework using Contrastive Learning for Classification with Noisy Labels" (MDPI publication https://www.mdpi.com/2306-5729/6/6/61 ).

 A framework using contrastive learning as a pre-training task is proposed to perform classification in the presence of noisy labels.
 This paper provides an extensive empirical study showing that a preliminary contrastive learning step brings a significant gain in performance using various different loss functions: non robust, robust, and early-learning regularized losses.
 Several recent strategies boosting the performance of noisy-label models are also evaluated: pseudo-labelling, sample selection with Gaussian Mixture models, weighted supervised contrastive learning, and mixup with bootstrapping.
 The experiments are performed on standard benchmarks and real-world datasets and demonstrate that: i) the contrastive pre-training can increase robustness of any loss function to noisy labels and ii) the full framework with all recent strategies can achieve results close to the state of the art.